theheking/intro-to-r/content/6_datavisualisation.md

     ggplot(metadata) +
       geom_point()
 ```
-Run through the error protocol.

-Each type of geom usually has a **required set of aesthetics** to be set, and usually accepts only a subset of all aesthetics –refer to the geom help pages to see what mappings each geom accepts.
+Each type of geom usually has a **required set of aesthetics** to be set, and usually accepts only a subset of all aesthetics – refer to the geom help pages to see what mappings each geom accepts.

 Aesthetic mappings are set with the aes() function.
 Examples include:
 *   position (i.e., on the x and y axes)
-*   color (“outside” color)
+*   colour (“outside” colour)
-*   fill (“inside” color) shape (of points)
+*   fill (“inside” colour) shape (of points)
-*   linetype
+*   line type
 *   size

-To start, we will add position for the x- and y-axis since `geom_point` requires mappings for x and y, all others are optional.
+To start, we will add the column names that correspond to the variable we want to set for the x- and y-values.
+`geom_point` requires arguments for x and y, all other arguements are optional.
+We will run the most basic scatterplot of `sample` against `genome size`.
 ```
     ggplot(metadata) +
       geom_point(aes(x = sample, y= genome_size))
 ```
 ![](../img/ggplot_1.png)

-The labels on the x-axis are quite hard to read.
-To do this we need to add an additional theme layer.
-The ggplot2 `theme` system handles non-data plot elements such as:
+The problem is that the labels on the x-axis are quite hard to read.
+To change this we need to add an additional theme layer.
+The ggplot2 `theme` system handles non-data plot infomation such as:

 *   Axis labels
 *   Plot background
-*   Facet label backround
+*   Facet label background
 *   Legend appearance

 There are built-in themes we can use, or we can adjust specific elements.

 For our figure we will change the x-axis labels to be plotted on a 45 degree angle with a small horizontal shift to avoid overlap.

-We will also add some additional aesthetics by mapping them to other variables in our dataframe. _For example, the color of the points will reflect the number of generations and the shape will reflect citrate mutant status._ The size of the points can be adjusted within the `geom_point` but does not need to be included in `aes()` since the value is not mapping to a variable.
+We will also add some additional aesthetics by assigning them to other variables in our dataframe.

+_For example, the color of the points will reflect the number of generations and the shape will reflect citrate mutant status._ The size of the points can be adjusted within the `geom_point` but does not need to be included in `aes()` since the value is not assigned to a variable.
 ```
     ggplot(metadata) +
       geom_point(aes(x = sample, y= genome_size, color = generation, shape = cit), size = rel(3.0)) +